 This ATV is equipped with Polaris Electronic Throttle Control (ETC), which is designed to reduce the risk of a frozen or stuck throttle.
-If the throttle cable should stick in an open position when the operator releases the throttle lever, the engine will stop, and power to the rear wheels will cease.
+If the throttle cable should stick in an open position when the operator releases the throttle lever, engine speed will be limited, and power to the rear wheels will be reduced.